“I still don’t know what I want to do when I grow up?”

 - What motivates you when working?
 (Ex: money only, appreciation, a job well done)

-When you have finished working your way through these questions, some sort of pattern should emerge.
-Really focus on and analyze this pattern, and see what jobs come to mind or google what jobs are associated with what you enjoy doing.
+When you have finished working your way through these questions, patterns will emerge.
+Focus on and analyze these patterns, and see what jobs come to mind.
+Can’t think of anything?
+Google jobs associated with things you want or find enjoyable.

-Decide if you can apply aspects of your passion(s) to your current position to make it more satisfying or if there is something you can do on the side that would balance out your life or if you need to strike out on a whole new path.
+Next, decide if you can apply aspects of your passion(s) to your current position to make it more satisfying.
+Or maybe there is something you can pursue on the side that would balance out your life.
+Quite possibly, you may just need to journey to a whole new path.

-And don’t just brush off the outcome thinking you aren’t talented enough, you don’t have the training, you don’t have the money, you don’t have the time.
+Take care not to invalidate your efforts by letting negative thoughts like you aren’t talented enough, you don’t have the training, you don’t have the money, or you don’t have the time.
 Fuck that!